ldcc/om/README.md

 The field-name and the filed-type of the DTO object must be consis with the column and type of the database_table which your definition in the database.

-You could use CamelCase naming convention in your DTO object to compat the database_table which is using Snake_Case naming convention:
+Use CamelCase naming in your DTO object to compat the database_table to Snake_Case:

 ```kotlin
 data class Pet(